-I start with the simplest model of change, and I move on to more complex models.
+I start with the concept of a variable, which is the simplest model of change.
+I move on to more complex models.
 Finally I bring together all the models I have considered, with a quote from a news article.

 What is the most elementary kind of thing that can be said to change?
 Mathematicians call it a variable.
 Intuitively, we can just think of a variable as a number that can change.